yochaigal/cairn/wip/2e/dungeon-seeds.md

 With some idea on the history, purpose, and denizens of the dungeon, we finally have our theme.
 Let's put it all together:

 _Nestled within a dense, shrouded forest lies a temple made entirely of petrified wood.
-Built by a fanatical cult called the Children of the Eolith, the temple was designed to protect the Woodturn, an ancient Relic that could turn any plant to stone.
+Built by a fanatical cult called the Children of Eolith, the temple was designed to protect the Woodturn, an ancient Relic that could turn any plant to stone.
 The cult eventually split into two opposing Factions, and when their dueling rituals collided the temple was shattered, with each Faction taking one half.
 Today the descendants of these factions still vie for control, destruction and redemption, but are hindered by power imbalances and ancient tradition._

 _The Crimson Path believe that if the original Relic were recovered, they might bend its power to destroy their the Azure Legion forever.
 However every attempt to plumb the temple's depths has been countered by their former brethren.
 A recent attack has left many of their number dead, and the remaining members have since fled the temple to regroup._